COPIES & CLONES

 In the US, this set was a Montgomery Ward exclusive, available for $4.77 through their mail order catalogue (see below).
 In fact it replaced Ward's Golden Astronaut set (which only appeared in the 1969 catalogue) and is offered in the 1970 and 1971 catalogues.

 Virtually all the toys in the set were produced by LP (the set contains an example of most of the small space toys LP produced, except it contains only one Explorer Car).
-The large rocket and the plastic playmat were sourced from other manufacturers.
+The large rocket and the paper playmat were sourced from other manufacturers.

 The small toys came packed in little plastic baggies (see below), some containing a single toy and some containing more.
 John Eaton owns a set with baggies still sealed, which allows us to include an accurate inventory with the list of LP-produced toys linked below.